-When a customer submits a contact form entry through your website, you’ll receive an email notification at the email address entered in the form settings.
+When anyone submits a contact form entry through your website, you’ll receive an email notification at the email address entered in the form settings.

-If you aren’t receiving your form entries via email, check your spam folder in your email account.
-If you do see the notifications in your spam folder, indicate they aren’t spam so future entries don’t also go there.
-If you don’t see them there, you may want to have the submissions sent to a different email address.
+If you’re not receiving your form entries via email, check your spam folder in your email account.
+If you do see the notifications in your spam folder, indicate that they are not spam so that future entries don’t end up there.
+If you don’t see them there, you can try sending the entries to a different email address.

 You can also view all contact form entries on the Form Submissions page.
 This page displays an overview of all messages sent through your forms.
 Select a form title to view individual entries or export them as a CSV file.